Company to Las Vegas chapels: No more Elvis-themed weddings

 In the cease-and-desist letter, the company said it will halt unauthorized use of "Presley's name, likeness, voice image, and other elements of Elvis Presley's persona in advertisements, merchandise and otherwise."
 The letter also said "Elvis," "Elvis Presley," "and "The King of Rock and Roll" are protected trademarks.

-The order should not translate into legal action against Elvis-themed stage shows in Las Vegas such as “All Shook Up" because impersonating someone for a live performances like shows is considered an exception under Nevada's right of publicity law, according to Mark Tratos, a local attorney who helped write the statute.
+The order should not translate into legal action against Elvis-themed stage shows in Las Vegas such as "All Shook Up" because impersonating someone for live performances such as those shows is considered an exception under Nevada's right of publicity law, according to Mark Tratos, a local attorney who helped write the statute.

 "An Elvis show is a performer essentially entertaining others by re-creating that person onstage," Tratos said.